modernish/modernish/README.md

 iterating.
 If it has a nonzero exit status or if there are no more commands to read, iteration terminates and execution continues beyond the loop.

+Instead of the normal [internal namespace](#user-content-internal-namespace) which is considered off-limits for modernish scripts, `var/loop` and its submodules use a `_loop_*` internal namespace for variables, which is also for use by user-implemented loop iteration generator functions.

 The above is just the general principle.
 For the details, study the comments and the code in `lib/modernish/mod/var/loop.mm` and the loop generators in `lib/modernish/mod/var/loop/*.mm`.